HaroldMills/hear-birds-again/README.md

 # Hear Birds Again

-***Hear Birds Again*** is an open-source, real-time, audio pitch-shifting application for iOS.
-It is intended for use primarily by bird enthusiasts who can no longer hear high-pitched bird sounds.
+Hear Birds Again is a real-time audio pitch shifting application for iOS.
+It is intended primarily for field use by bird enthusiasts who can no longer hear high-pitched bird sounds.

-The initial version of the app uses a simple time-domain overlap-add (OLA) pitch-shifting algorithm.
-A forthcoming version will use a more sophisticated frequency-domain algorithm such as the phase vocoder.
+The initial version of the app uses a simple time domain overlap-add (OLA) pitch shifting algorithm.
+A forthcoming version will use a more sophisticated frequency domain algorithm.

+Hear Birds Again is not available on the Apple App Store.

-For more about the app, see [here](https://hearbirdsagain.org)
+For more about Hear Birds Again, see its [web site](https://hearbirdsagain.org).